-Creatinine (creatine anhydride) is formed in muscle from creatine phosphate by irreversible, nonenzymatic dehydration and loss of phosphate.
-Its production is proportional to a patient's body mass and therefore relatively stable over time.
+Creatinine (cratine anhydride) is formed in muscle from creatine phosphate by irreversible, nonenzymatic dehydration and loss of phosphate.
+Its production is proportional to a patient's body mass and therefore relatively stabe over time.
 Creatinine is excreted solely by the kidneys and its excretion is primarily determined by the glomerular filtration rate.
-Plasma creatinine roughly doubles for every 50 per cent fall in glomerular filtration rate.
-Normal range is given as 62 - 124 umol/l.
-Generally, in renal failure the rate of excretion of nitrogenous nonprotein components is much less than their rate of formation and there is a rapid increase in their concentration in the blood, i.e. there is azotemia.
+Plasma creatinine roughly doubles for every 50% fall in glomerular filtration rate.
+Normal range is given as 60-100 μ mol/L for men and 50-90 μ mol/L for women.
+Generally, in renal failure the rate of excretion of notogenous non-protein components is much less than their rate of formation and there is a rapid increase in their concentration in the blood, i.e. the is azotemia.

 Uric acid is the end product of purine metabolism in humans.
-The average person eliminates approximately 4.4 mmol of uric acid each day.
+The average person eliminated approximately 4.4 mmol of uric acid each day.
 About two thirds of the urate is excreted in the urine, and one third is excreted in the intestinal secretions, where bacteria degrade uric acid to allantoin and carbon dioxide by a process of intestinal uricolysis.
-An elevated serum urate concentration byond the upper limits (420 umol/l in men, 340 umol/l in women) is called hyperuricemia.
-There are two major causes of hyperuricemia in humans: increased production of uric acid and decreased renal excretion of uric acid.
+An elevated serum urate concentration byond the upper limit ($450 \mu mol/L$ in men, $360 \mu mol/L$ in women) is called hyperuricemia.
+There are two major causes of hyperuricemia in humans: increased production of uric acid and dreased renal excretion of uric acid.
 Hyperuricemia needs to be distinguished from gout.
-Although only a minority of hyperuricemic patients ever become gouty, all patient with gout have hyperuricemia at some stage in their clinical course.
+Although only a minority of hyperurixemic patients ever become gouty, all patient with gout have hyperuricemia at some stage in their clinical course.
 Gout is further manifest by recurrent attacks of a characteristic type of acute arthritis, in which crystals of monosodium urate are demonstrable in leukocytes of synovial fluid, by deposits of urate around the joints of the extremities, and often by the renal damage.

-One of the final products of protein-amino acid degradation in most organs is ammonia, NH3.
-Ammonia is also absorbed from the lumen of the colon, as a product of bacterial deamination of protein from the diet, sloughed epithelial cells, and from the action of bacterial urease on lumenal urea.
+One of the final products of protein-amino acids degradation in most organs is ammonia, NH3.
+Ammonia is also absorbed from the lumen of the colon, as a product of bacterial deamination of protein from diet, sloughed epithelial cells, and form the action of bacterial urease on lumenal urea.
 This potentially toxic compound can be detoxicated by two routes.
-The first is a preliminary step and involves transfer of NH3 to ketoacids (such as 2-oxoglutarate) to form amino acids, or to glutamate to form glutamine.
+The first is a preliminary step and involves transfer of ammonia to ketoacids (such as 2-oxohlutarate) to form amino acids, or to glutamate to form glutamine.
 The kidney can excrete ammonia from glutamine to acidify urine.
-However, the final detoxification for most of the NH3 occurs in hepatocyte through synthesis of urea.
-In fulminant hepatic failure, blood ammonia increases beyond the limit of 50 umol/l because of hepatocyte death and loss of urea cycle enzymes.
+However, the final detocification for most of the NH3 occurs in hepatocyte through synthesis of urea.
+In fulminant hepatic failure, blood ammonia increases byond the limit of 50 μ mol/L because of hepatocyte death and loss of urea cycle enzymes.
 In chronic liver disease, shunting of portal-venous NH3 to the systemic circulation is the major factor for increased blood NH3, although decreased urea synthetic capacity may be a contributing factor.
-Relatively rare inherited deficiences of the urea cycle, responsible for retar- ded mental development, are of interest in that they are all associated with hyperammonemia.
+Relatively rare inherited deficiences of urea cycle, responsible for retarded mental development, are of interest in that they are all associated with hyperammonemia.